sdwidget/sd/README.md

 ## Usage

-Add a `<div id="sd-widget">` element where you would like the widget to display and add the corresponding data properties.
+Add a `<div id="sd-widget"></div>` element where you would like the widget to display and add the corresponding data properties.

 | Propertiy  | Required | values                |
 | ---------- | -------- | ------------------------ |